 - A. The Board shall pay Officers for a total of three (3) personal days per calendar year at straight time, which the Officer can take off work with prior written approval of the Chief.
-A personal day shall consist of eight (8) hours off work.
+A personal day shall consist of eight and a half (8.5) hours off work for Patrol Officers and eight (8) hours off for non-patrol officers.
 Probationary officers will receive a prorated number of personal days upon completion of six (6) months of employment with the Township. - B. Officers shall give five (5) days written notice when requesting a personal day off, unless otherwise agreed between the Officer and the Chief. - C. Personal days may not be carried over from one year to the next year unless the day has been denied off by the Chief of Police or his/her designee two times for each day carried over.
-A maximum of two days can be carried over per year.

-Personal days may be used to generate overtime conditions in providing D. adequate staffing.
+A maximum of two days can be carried over per year. - D. Personal days may be used to generate overtime conditions in providing adequate staffing.
 Denial of a requested personal day due to manpower considerations shall not be subject to grievance procedures.